Ready Jurist One: Benchmarking Language Agents for Legal Intelligence in Dynamic Environments: Introduction

+{\textit{\textbf{J1-E}\scalebox{0.8}{\textbf{NVS}}}}: Interactive Legal Environments.
+We construct an open-ended legal environment in which agents navigate various legal scenarios through dynamic and procedural interactions.
+As shown in Figure~\ref{fig:model}, we instantiate heterogeneous agents ranging from layperson to legal professionals, each endowed with distinct behavioral traits and initialized with interrelated factual elements from actual cases to ensure high-fidelity simulation.
+These agents are then orchestrated into corresponding environments following the structure of legal practice, which are categorized into three hierarchical levels based on increasing environmental complexity: \uline{legal consultation} (knowledge questioning and consultation), \uline{document drafting} (complaint and defence drafting), and \uline{judicial adjudication} (civil and criminal courts).

-Furthermore, we introduce {\textit{\textbf{J1-E}\scalebox{0.8}{\textbf{VAL}}}} to evaluate the agent's capabilities within our constructed environments.
-We design \textbf{task-specific} and \textbf{fine-grained} metrics to assess task completion and procedural compliance, providing ground truth for each task and adopting rule-based or LLM-based methods.
-These fine-grained metrics give a deeper understanding of the skill sets required for legal task execution, and offer a realistic and reliable overview of agent capabilities, facilitating further exploration into the similarities and differences between LLM-based agents and human learning mechanisms.
+{\textit{\textbf{J1-E}\scalebox{0.8}{\textbf{VAL}}}}: Dual-Metric Assessment System.
+In order to enable comprehensive assessment, we construct 508 specific interactive environment instances from real-world Legal sources (\textit{Chinese Judgment Documents} and\textit{ Chinese legal Articles}).
+Our framework utilizes a dual-metric system consisting of \textbf{Outcome-oriented} and \textbf{Process-oriented } metrics.
+The former quantifies the quality of the final target, while the latter scrutinizes adherence to indispensable intermediate constraints, reasoning steps, and procedural norms.
+Assessment is conducted using rule-based or LLM-based methods, with each instance equipped with \textbf{explicit ground truth} for the final objectives, ensuring evaluation reliability and minimizing potential bias introduced by LLM-based evaluators.
+Together, {\textit{\textbf{J1-E}\scalebox{0.8}{\textbf{VAL}}}} can provide deeper insights into the skill sets required for legal task execution, and present a realistic and reliable overview of agent capabilities, facilitating further exploration into the similarities and differences between LLM-based agents and human learning mechanisms.

-We extensively evaluate 17 popular LLM-based agents, including proprietary models, open-source models, and legal-specific models.
-The results indicate that while current agents have internalized legal knowledge, they still struggle to follow procedural steps when performing tasks in dynamic environments.
-Even the SOTA model (GPT-4o) fails to surpass the average score of 60, highlighting the ongoing challenges in achieving legal intelligence.
+We perform an extensive assessment of 17 leading LLM agents, spanning proprietary, open-source, and legal-specific models.
+Results reveal significant capability gaps in dynamic environments, with performance degrading markedly in complex, multi-agent, and long-horizon settings.
+Crucially, these failures stem not from knowledge deficits, but from limitations in procedural adherence and role interaction.
+Our analysis confirms that process-oriented competence is essential for valid outcomes, yet current models frequently misalign procedural execution with final objectives.